 As researchers, we often run multiple searches with various terms to get what we need.
 Your sources do not need to be about your specific topic to be useful – it is ok to use resources that discuss two or more broad components of your topic and then combine them to make your own ideas.
 Research is a remixing process.
 Modifying your search to make it broader or narrower is a common practice that researchers use.

-For this activity, imagine you are thinking about immigration in Milwaukee.
+For this activity, imagine you are thinking about immigration in Milwaukee and close friendships.

-You are particularly interested in understanding, describing, and explaining what it’s like to be an immigrant to Milwaukee.
+You are particularly interested in understanding, describing, and explaining how being an immigrant in Milwaukee affects close friendships.

 Go to Search@UW and follow the prompts on the activity below to guide your search.
 After completing the first part, we'll move onto searching subject databases for your topic.